ifranda/VaporDocumentationWebsite/docs/html/_sources/downloads/vaporOnCasper.rst

 Running VAPOR on your Remote Desktop
 ------------------------------------

+Once you've connected to your remote desktop, follow these steps to run VAPOR:

 1. Before launching VAPOR, it is recommended that you change the desktop's settings for clicking files and folders.
 This will make it easier to open multi-file datasets.
-Navigate to `System Settings`, then under `Clicking files or folders` select `Selects them`
+Navigate to "System Settings", then under "Clicking files or folders" select "Selects them"

 .. figure:: ../_images/casper_settings.png
     :align: center